 - The Grange – Here the international curriculum is linked to the Cambridge IGCSE and A Level programmes.
 With a strong sports tradition, the mixed school is based in La Reina.
 The school’s application process takes place earlier than others, around February.
 It accommodates children from 4-18 years.
 While the website states it is an international school and the level of English language tuition is apparently excellent, most (all?!) students are Chilean and allegedly it has a strong preference for those with high level contacts within the school.
 While we did apply as the application process took place much earlier than the others (we were immediately rejected), we personally felt this school was not right for our son as there was a high emphasis on discipline and sports, and we were not convinced that the school was open to international students, nor that it had a thoroughly rigorous anti bullying system in place (although bullying is not limited to any particular school!).
 It’s not all bad though – it gets good academic results and many of my Chilean friends speak very fondly of their years there as a child.
-I also know native English speaking teachers working at this school who speak very fondly of it.
+I also know teachers from the UK and US who work here and speak very fondly of it.
 Here is the link to the fees. www.grange.cl

 - Redland – A few friends send their kids here and they’re a very good advertisement.
 It’s a British style school by Chilean standards, but if like me you’re coming from a English boarding school background it still feels very foreign.
 Yes, like a ‘typical British school’, they teach rugby, but it’s not compulsory.
 The kids I know who go here have excellent manners.
 The school is fairly small, follows the Cambridge exam system and English is taught across the board.
 It’s a very traditional school in many respects so if you’re after a more flexible / open teaching style Redland might not be for your kid.
 Also, facilities are not the best, and the focus is more on the teaching and values, so bear that in mind when you look round. redland.cl